-A customer purchased a batch of stainless steel pipes, made of 309, to transport strong corrosive solutions, but unexpectedly, corrosion leakage occurred after a short period of time.
+A customer purchased a batch of stainless steel pipes, made of 309, to transport strong corrosive solutions, but unexpectedly, corrosion leakage occurred after a short period.
 The customer, therefore, raised a quality objection.

 Case Analysis: